rkotynski/D_FDRI/README.md

-# D_FDRI - an efficient, fast, single-step reconstruction method for single-pixel imaging
+# D-FDRI - an efficient, fast, single-step reconstruction method for single-pixel imaging